fredun/docs/snippets.md

 let p2 = {x: 1, y: 2, a: 'foo', b: 'bar'}
 let {x: Int32, y: Int32, ...z} = p2
-let {a: Int32 = x, b: Int32 = y, ...z} = p2
 ```

 (row polymorphism syntax oriented on https://github.com/sebmarkbage/ecmascript-rest-spread)

-*TODO:* Biggest problem at the moment, ambiguity between `:` as both a value-type separator and a key-value separator.
-Elm for instance has `:` as a value-type separator and `=` as a key-value separator.
-PureScipt has `::` as a value-type separator and `:` as a key-value separator.

 ### Tagged unions (enums)